IgniteUI/igniteui-docfx/en/components/texthighlight.md

 export class HomeComponent {}
 ```

-Now that you have the Ignite UI for Angular Text Highlight module or directive imported, you can start using the `igxTextHighlight` component.
+Now that you have the Ignite UI for Angular Text Highlight module or directive imported, you can start using the `igxTextHighlight` directive.

 ## Using the Angular Text Highlight Directive